rdf-elixir/website/content/grax/schemas.md

 }
 ```

-When loading a `Grax.Schema` struct the fields for the links which are not loaded just have their node identifier as a value.
+When loading a `Grax.Schema` struct, the fields for the links which are not loaded just have their node identifier as a value.
 If you've got a `Grax.Schema` struct with `RDF.IRI`s or `RDF.BlankNode`s like this on the link field and want to access the referenced recource, you'll have to do an explicit call of the `Grax.preload/3` function described in the next chapter about the API.

 But to ensure a proper processing of the Grax schema structs, which might expect certain fields in deeper layers of the struct, you don't want to check for these values and have to do a manual preload.
 In cases like this, you can enforce the depth of the preloading with the `:depth` keyword.
 This can be achieved in multiple ways.